S-Nikola/BananaFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0..

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps:

 ### Prerequisites

 In order to run this project you need:

-Angular CLI, any version above 9 or above
+Angular CLI, any version 9 or above

 ### Setup